 For changes across many repos.
 Do them and

 from within the top directory of the repositories.

-Our global ~/.mrconfig redefines mr commit to not push to the repositories.
-Therefore, after commiting:
+Since our global ~/.mrconfig redefines mr commit to not push to the repositories, don't forget to push afterwards:

 $ dpt salsa kgb --all --off